fairfaxmedia/pdpoke/README.md

 The team IDs you can extract from the PagerDuty web URLs, or via the API.
 Don't use the team name; it won't work.

+It's important to specify the email address matching your PagerDuty user account; this is used for finding your own PagerDuty user, which is required for some features to work.

 ## Usage

+### list of commands

+    $ pdpoke help

+### more detailed help for a command

+    $ pdpoke help oncall_days

+### information about your PagerDuty user account

+    $ pdpoke me | jq .job_title
+    "DevOps Engineer"

+### information about all users in your configured teams

+    $ pdpoke users

+### list days upon which you were on-call outside work hours

+This is intended to assist in claiming on-call compensation.

+    $ pdpoke oncall_days --since 2016-12-01 --until 2016-12-31

+This makes the following assumptions:

+* you don't work on Saturday or Sunday (PRs welcome!)
+* your office hours are 0900-1700 (see help for configurable options here)
+* you are only considered on-call if the elapsed time exceeds some number of hours (again, see help for configurability)

 ### export JSON of all incidents since November 1